xpfw/xpfw/docs/form/types.md

 # Custom Types

 **xpfw** is made to be flexible.
 Need to validate a type more complex than one of the base ones?
-Simply write your own!
+Write your own validator!

 To do that first [register a validator](/core/types.md) for said type.
 After that you can register a themed component for the `default`-theme of your new type.